Education Sector Engagement

 • Review and audit current care leaver commitments

-• Consider the institutional response under the three pillars
+• Capture the institutional response under the three pillars, using the Care Leaver Covenant Pro Forma

-• Consult with care leavers, charities, care leaving teams and appropriate documentation (DfE HE Principles)
+• Consult with care leavers, charities, care leaving teams and appropriate documentation (“Pathways to University from Care” for example.)

-• Develop Covenant offer and new opportunities to fill gaps in provision
+• Develop your Institution’s Covenant offer, detailing any new opportunities to fill gaps in provision

-• Develop employment plan / opportunities and augmented HR processed for care leavers as employees, those in the community and student care leavers.
+• Develop an employment plan / opportunities, including HR processes for care leavers as employees and student employees

-• Liaise with Spectra First over marketing your offer on the Care Leaver Covenant website and app.
+• Liaise with Spectra (Care Leaver Covenant) over updating your offer on the Care Leaver Covenant website and Connects

-We have the Frank Buttle Kitemark - do we need to sign up to the CLC too?
+We have the NNECL Quality Mark - do we need to sign up to the Care Leaver Covenant too?

 "We" have already signed, where does this leave us?